gchq/Palisade-examples/README.md

 In all other cases the bankDetails field should be redacted.

 ### DutyOfCareRule
-This rule is concerned with the contactNumbers and emergencyContacts as well as the sex fields.
+This rule is concerned with the contactNumber, emergencyContacts and sex fields.
 These fields should be returned:
 - if the user querying the file has the HR role and the purpose of the query is DUTY_OF_CARE
 - if the user querying the file is the line manager of the Employee record being queried and the purpose of the query is DUTY_OF_CARE